How lead generation works and how does it benefit your business?

 “Lead generation”, you’ve probably heard these words before.
 It is one of the marketers’ favorite terms, and rightfully so as it is a key player in business success.
 According to a study conducted by Marketo: “companies with good lead generation practices achieved 133% more revenue than those that didn’t have them”.
-But, what is lead generation, and how it benefits your business?
-Keep reading!
+But, what are the benefits of lead generation?

 Despite many marketing professionals understanding the importance of working with qualified leads, most of them don’t apply their knowledge to integrate a lead generation strategy into their client’s lead funnel to increase the amount and quality of incoming leads.